assen-totin/cdn/README.md

 # Concept

 The module implements an optimised, custom delivery of authorised content (e.g., user files etc.).
+Using it is as easy as making a `GET`, `POST` or `DELETE` HTTP request.

 The module performs all tasks needed to manage the content: upload, download and delete.
 You may still implement the uploads and deletions yourself if preferred (e.g. if a custom post-processing of uploaded files like thumbnail generation is required); the CDN may be put in read-only mode in this case.